williem-ina/williem-ina.github.io/index.md

-## Background

-Williem
+## Williem

 I have been the CEO and Cofounder of Verihubs, since June 2019.
 I received my B.CompSc. degree in computer science from Bina Nusantara University, Indonesia, in 2011.
 Then, I obtained my Ph.D. degree in information and communication engineering from Inha University, Korea, in August 2017.
 Since September 2017, I have been serving as a faculty member in School of Computer Science, Bina Nusantara University, Indonesia.

-My research problem focuses on computer vision, computational photography, and image processing.
+My research problem focuses on computer vision, computational photography, and image processing, which are as follows but not limited to:
+- Stereo matching
+- Light field depth Estimation
+- Light field synthesis
+- Image enhancement
+- GPGPU computation
+- SLAM
+- Face recognition
+- License plate recognition
+- License plate detection

+Link and Email:
 - Email : name@verihubs.com
 - [Google Scholar](https://scholar.google.com/citations?user=XS9FjigAAAAJ&hl=en)